LucasHJin/Letum/README.md

 ## Known Bugs
 - The chatbot isn't advanced enough to have a proper conversation most of the time.
 Only some of the time can it have a proper conversation (it can respond to basic greetings and goodbye)
+- You are able to increase your health, armor class and damage by repeatedly equipping equipment
+   - This will not repeatedly increase your stats (str/dex/con) only the aforementioned values

 ## Cheat codes
 - There are no cheat codes within the game as the goal is simply to survive as long as possible